-The Hirer shall at the end of the License Period leave the Community Centre and its contents in the condition in which they were found at the beginning of the License Period, in particular making sure the Community Centre is cleaned throughout including but not limited to the kitchen and bathrooms, and all general and recyclable waste disposed off appropriately in the bins located by the car park.
+The Hirer shall at the end of the Reservation Period leave the Community Centre and its contents, fixtures, and fittings in the condition in which they were found at the beginning of the Period.
+In particular he/she must make sure the Community Centre is cleaned throughout including, but not limited to, the kitchen and bathrooms, and all general and recyclable waste is disposed of appropriately in the bins located by the car park.

-All contents temporarily removed from their usual positions by the Hirer or any persons permitted access to the Community Centre by the Hirer are replaced, and the Hirer shall ensure that the car park and surrounding areas are left tidy.
+All contents and furnishings temporarily removed from their usual positions or storerooms by the Hirer or any persons permitted access to the Community Centre by the Hirer must be reinstated, and the Hirer shall ensure that the car park and surrounding areas are left tidy.

-Failure to adhere may result in the retainment of the Refundable Deposit and may incur additional costs.
+Failure to adhere to these requirements may result in retention wholly or in part of the Refundable Deposit and may necessitate the imposition of additional costs.